Hand numbness can be caused by damage, irritation, or compression of one of the nerves or a branch of one of the nerves in your arm and wrist.

 - Peripheral neuropathy

 - Multiple sclerosis

-- Side effects of chemotherapy drugs
+- Side effects of chemotherapy or HIV drugs

 - Vitamin B-12 deficiency

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.

 To provide you with the most relevant and helpful information, and understand which